-Pine, whether solid or finger-jointed, is a better baseboard material than MDF.
+Pine baseboards.
+Whether solid or finger-jointed, pine is a better baseboard material than MDF.
 MDF baseboards are half the cost of solid pine but a little more expensive than finger-jointed pine.

 Pine is real wood that is stronger than MDF because of its grain.
 MDF is fake wood and is weaker–little better than cardboard.

 Using MDF for high-impact areas like door and window trim and baseboards makes little sense.
 If there is ever a place where you want to prioritize stronger materials, it’s here.

 Medium density fiberboard (MDF) is a mix of sawdust, wood chips, and binders.
 Imagine a dried-up bowl of oatmeal.
 That’s a good representation of MDF.
 Ranking MDF baseboards lower than pine baseboards is pretty easy: MDF is crumbly, heavy, and a potential victim of moisture.

 Continuous grain pine is what you think of when you think of “real wood.”
 It is one continuous length of wood, no joints, no glue.

 Finger-jointed means several smaller lengths of pine that are factory-joined.
 In the lower right quarter of this photo, you can see where one grain ends and another grain picks up again.
 This is the tell-tale sign of finger-jointed wood.

 A price snapshot of baseboards of the same profile and look, 8′ long by 3.25″ high: